NoahDR17/Blackjack/README.md

 * Home Page
     * Will contain a heading to describe the purpose of the website.
     * Will contain links to allow the user to navigate through the website.
-    * Features two prompts for the user to either go to the rules page, or the game page, they will have a discreet hover affect to promote a positive user experience.
+    * Features two prompts for the user to either go to the rules page, or the game page, they will have a discreet hover effect to promote a positive user experience.

 ![Home Page](docs/readme-images/home-page.png)
 ![Heading Image](docs/readme-images/home-title.png)